oxford-arc/arc-software-guide/docs/source/apps/arc_gaussian.rst

         Gaussian/16.C.01

-The modules with the suffix ``-ARCUS-B`` are the build from the legacy ARCUS-B system, using PGI 16.5 compiler and Atlas.
+The modules with the suffix ``-ARCUS-B`` are the built from the legacy ARCUS-B system, using PGI 16.5 compiler and Atlas.
 The other modules are built natively on ARC.

 Note: While the use of Gaussian is free for University researchers, the ARC team has to enable users to run Gaussian on an individual basis; if you are planning to run Gaussian, let the ARC team know, otherwise you will see the message permission denied when tryiing to run Gaussian commands in a submission script.

-The guide shows how to

-- prepare a Gaussian job submission script and
-- submit and run a Gaussian job.

 **Gaussian on the ARC systems**